mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 ## AtomOS Source Code

 After the previous results I tried the LSTM on a more structured data.
 I took [ __AtomOS__ ](https://github.com/amaneureka/AtomOS) source code merged a few files together and started training.
-The output on structured data was more pleasing.
+AtomOS is an operating system written in C# (interesting isn't it?
+Do check out its repo).The output on structured data was more pleasing.

 {% highlight python %}
 /*